2024-01-10 9 min read Engineering Manager

 Sometimes analytics data becomes the only source of truth for building actual features.

-We needed to run a promotion, free delivery for a specific user segment.
+I.e.: We needed to run a promotion, free delivery for a specific user segment.
 The catch: the segment was defined by behavior that backend never tracked.
 We needed users who had posted offers exclusively from mobile, never from web.

 Backend had no idea which platform each offer came from.
 That information only existed in analytics events, where we (thankfully) tracked offer_posted with a platform parameter.